sevmorris/debian-post-install-tasks/README.md

 ```
 <br>

-I sometimes set up ssh and switch to it to finish the rest of the following steps:
+I sometimes set up and connect via ssh at this point:
 <br><br>

 <details>